andreas-schoch/dominoscript/readme.md

 <img src="assets/horizontal/0-2.png" alt="Domino" width="128">

-With `STR` you switch to "string mode" and can push multiple integers to the stack to represent unicode characters.
+With `STR` you switch to "string mode" and can push multiple integers to the stack to represent Unicode characters.

 The way the dominos are parsed to numbers is identical to `NUM`: First half of first domino indicates how many more will follow for a single number.